 Description of the Program

 Room 13 is an international network of student-driven creative studios founded in 1994 in Caol, Scotland.
-The initiative has expanded throughout Europe, India, South Africa, North America, Asia, and other locations, to include 93 studios worldwide.
+The initiative has expanded throughout Europe, India, South Africa, North America, Asia, and other locations, to nearly 100 studios worldwide.